-It is rare that there are no pilots in the Tamiya kit.
+There are rarely any pilots in the Tamiya kit.
 There is neither a decal of the panel nor a seat belt one.
 By the way, there were not any decals of the cockpit panel in all 4 models which I made recently.
 Perhaps this is normal?
 I have recently used a favorite seat belt part by third parties, but I would appreciate it with the kit.
 The meter panel of the cockpit is hand-drawn.
 It became real when I added small touches of red points with a brush.

 The canopy seems to be having a gap even if I attach it to a closed position, maybe it’s because of the slide type.
 There is a risk that the mist enters inside, so this time I will install the canopy at the end.
 The fit with the aircraft body seems to be no problem at all.

-Zero fighter was superior in turn ability and cruising distance.
+Zero fighters were superior in turnability and cruising distance.
 Wildcat was superior in terms of the rapidly descending performance and bulletproof performance, equipped with a radio.
 Other performances are almost the same.
 Wildcat fought with Zero at the same level to use two fighter team fighting called Thach Weave tactics and Hit-and-run tactics.

 The marking of the aircraft is the 41st Fighter Squadron, USS Ranger, CV-4.
 U.S. national insignia before May 12, 1942, had a red circle in the center, and from January 5, 1942, to May 12, 1942, there was a red stripe in the rudder of the tail wings.
 Very cool with the colorful marking.

 When inking in the panel lines, there are many raised rivets on the surface, it is difficult to wipe unnecessary paint.
-But I personally like it because the contrast of light and dark is clearer rather than not doing it.
+But I like it because the contrast between light and dark is clearer rather than not doing it.

-I like such kits with small but dense.
-Although it is small, it is 1/48 scale so it is about 25 cm at both wing tip.
+I like such kits with small but dense ones.
+Although it is small, it is on a 1/48 scale so it is about 25 cm at both wingtips.
 By the way, in the airplane model, I have hardly made 1/72.
 I have only three 1/72 not assembled kits, Tomcat, and 2 biplanes.
 If I extend the range of the scale, maybe I’m wary of the stock limit will be gone.
 On that point, AFV is simple for me because of no considering other scales as much as 1/35 fundamentalist.
 In AFV Modeler 1/35 lovers will be a majority.
 I think there is also a modeler to make 1/48 1/72 1/144.

 There is no flashy missile weapon as it is an early WWII fighter plane.
 A 58-gallon tank is attached to the left and right.
 The cruising distance exceeds 2,000 km, I think it was able to fight steadily at sea, although it was not as close to Zero.